 You can of course combine these options to give yourself a warm and very comfortable night.
 The hammock with a roll mat combo is great example of this.

-The best starting point is to have waterproof layers to add over your clothes, along with waterproof boots to keep your feet dry and warm.
-There are some great breathable waterproof options on the market, so look around and see what is in your budget and suits your needs.
+The best starting point is to have waterproof layers to add to your clothes.
+Along with waterproof boots to keep your feet dry and warm.
+There are some great breathable waterproof options on the market.
+So look around and see what is in your budget and suits your needs.

-Sleeping out and staying dry needs a little more thought, as there are a few options and will very much depend on where you are sleeping.
+Sleeping out and staying dry needs a little more thought, as there are a few options.
+Will very much depend on where you are sleeping.
 After all, sleeping out in private woodland offers way more options than a campsite.

-Many are put off of spending time outdoors due to insects.
-Whether they don’t want to be bitten or just don’t like seeing them around this can be a factor for some.
+Many put spending time outdoors insects.
+Whether they don’t want to bite or just don’t like seeing them around this can be a factor for some.

-It is also a good idea to wear long sleeves and cover up a little more in late afternoons as they start to come out.
-Sitting closer to the campfire can help too as they are put off by the smoke.
-And some find that eating garlic helps to keep them away and reduces the likelihood of you becoming their midnight snack.
+It is also a good idea to wear long sleeves and cover up a little more.
+In late afternoons as they start to come out.
+Sitting closer to the campfire can help too as they are put by the smoking.
+And some find that eating garlic helps to keep them away.
+And reduces the likelihood of you becoming their midnight snack.